COINtoolbox/GMM_Catalogue/README.md

 This catalogue was designed to provide soft/probabilistic classifications for galaxies based on their ionization source.
 The data consists of a combination of the BPT and WHAN diagrams.

-The probabilistic classification of galaxies via GMM  is constructed using data from the [SDSS DR7](http://www.sdss.org/dr7/) and the [SEAGal/STARLIGHT](http://casjobs.starlight.ufsc.br/casjobs/) catalogues and is available at  [Catalogue](https://github.com/COINtoolbox/GMM_Catalogue/blob/master/Catalogue/GMM_catalogue.csv).
+The probabilistic classification of galaxies via GMM  is constructed using data from the [SDSS DR7](http://www.sdss.org/dr7/) and the [SEAGal/STARLIGHT](http://casjobs.starlight.ufsc.br/casjobs/) catalogues is available at  [Catalogue](https://github.com/COINtoolbox/GMM_Catalogue/blob/master/Catalogue/GMM_catalogue.csv).

 ## *Short tutorial for the use of GMM in Python*